-In April 2013, I flew to the disaster area a few hours later when the earthquake hit Sichuan province to assist the correspondents getting the intensive report on April 20.
-I persuaded the former Red Guard to accept our interview about his guilt over the mother he sent to her death during the Cultural Revolution and simultaneously interpreted the entire interview.
-Meanwhile, I worked as the producer the video.
+In April 2013, I flew to the disaster area a few hours after the Sichuan earthquake to assist correspondents in preparing an intensive report.
+I persuaded a former Red Guard to be interviewed about his guilt over sending his mother to her death during the Cultural Revolution, I simultaneously interpreted the entire interview, and then worked as the producer of the video.

-In the feature story about the heavy-handed enforcement of China’s family planning policy, I convinced the local officials at first time to talk to the foreign media on this sensitive subject.
-I dug out some unknown information to clarify the outsider’s misunderstanding on this policy.
-I proposed to report on this subject through a new environmental angel by both positive and negative side that made our report distinguished from the other media.
+In the feature story about the heavy-handed enforcement of China’s family planning policy, I convinced the local officials for the first time to talk to the foreign media on this sensitive subject.
+I dug up some unknown information to clarify the outsider’s misunderstanding regarding this policy.
+I proposed to report on this subject through a new environmental angle, presenting both the positive and negative sides, distinguishing our report from other media efforts to report on this story.

-Working at Wu Promotion has helped me expand my knowledge of performing arts, with a focus on classical music and ballet.
-I have helped the projects including the recent operas, The Ring of Nibelung and Don Giovanni by Cologne Opera House in Shanghai and Beijing.
+Four years later I began working at Wu Promotions which helped me expand my knowledge of performing arts, with a focus on classical music and ballet.
+I assisted in Opera projects such as The Ring of Nibelung and Don Giovanni by Cologne Opera House in Shanghai and Beijing.

-Thank you for reading and i hope i will have a chance to meet you.
-I am delighted to introduce Chinese culture to you.
+Thank you for your patience to read to here.
+I hope to meet you.
+I would be delighted to introduce Chinese culture to you.